-If the TOFA rules apply to you and you start or cease to have a financial arrangement (or part) as consideration for providing a depreciating asset, the TOFA rules will operate to modify the termination value of the depreciating asset.
-In general the rules operate to ensure that the termination value is the market value of the depreciating asset at the time of disposal.
+If the TOFA rules apply to you and you start or cease to have a financial arrangement (or part of a financial arrangement) as consideration for providing a depreciating asset, the TOFA rules will determine the termination value of the depreciating asset.
+In general the rules mean the termination value is the market value of the depreciating asset at the time of disposal.